Stargate revival canceled: consequences for fans and the franchise

 In short

-- Amazon has canceled the in-development Stargate revival series, just six months after it was announced.
+- Amazon has stopped development on the Stargate revival series, just six months after announcing it.

-- Joseph Mallozzi, a veteran of the franchise, disputes the claim that the series wouldn’t attract enough viewers.
+- Joseph Mallozzi, a franchise veteran, disputes the claim that the series wouldn’t attract enough viewers.

-- The cancellation follows more than two years of development under Martin Gero.
+- The cancellation comes after more than two years of development under Martin Gero.

 GAME-scanner analysis